 - The first step is to decide on the time frame you want to trade, which should reflect the type of trader you are.
 The intraday charts like the 5 and 15 minutes are usually used for day trading or scalping the market.
 The 4hr and the daily can be used for swing trading and the weekly and monthly time frame for position trading.

 - Secondly, you need to identify the dominant trend of your preferred time frame.

 - Thirdly, you can use chart patterns to time the market.
 Once you see the dominant trend, you can then spot chart patterns to time the market.
-You need to avoid trading only based on chart patterns without having established a framework because you’ll end up trading on pure randomness.
-Context is the backbone of good decisions in trading.
+You need to avoid trading soley based on chart patterns without having an established a framework because you’ll end up trading on pure emotion.
+Context, and planning are the backbone of good decisions in trading.